ashtrospection/ashtrospection/README.md

 ### I'm Aakash Jain. 🐱‍👤

 👨‍💻 I'm a 19 year old Software developer from Maharashtra 🏡,  India.
-Currently, A computer science grad student 👨‍🎓 at the [NMU](https://nmu.ac.in/) 🏫 minoring in Management 👨‍💼 with a passion 💡 for back-end web technologies and cutting edge tech like ML, DL & AI 🤖.
+Currently, A computer science grad student 👨‍🎓 at the [NMU](https://nmu.ac.in/) 🏫 minoring in management 👨‍💼 with a passion 💡 for back-end web technologies and cutting edge tech like ML, DL & AI 🤖.

-😇 I strive to write sleek 🌊, easy-to-maintain ✅, readability prioritized code which is up-to-date with modern practices and semantics 📈.
+😇 I strive to write sleek 🌊, readable 📖, easier-to-maintain ✅ code which is up-to-date with modern practices and semantics 📈.
 I also enjoy brainstorming 🚀 over search for more efficient ⚡, creative 👻 and optimized 🚄 ways of solving coding problems.

 <a href="https://github.com/ashtrospection">
   <img src="https://komarev.com/ghpvc/?username=ashtrospection&color=blueviolet&label=Profile+Visits">